How to Delete Every Other Column in Excel (5 Easy ways)

 Steps:

-• As we can see, we have some columns with blank cells.
+• We have some columns with blank cells.
 We have to delete these entire columns in order to implement this method.

 • First, select the whole dataset in the first place.